 If a claimant requires a remote or F2F appointment, we will obtain consent from the claimant either via text or e-mail and procure medical records, if applicable, before booking an appointment.

 Please state on your instruction to us whether a F2F or remote examination is to be provided.
 If the instructions are not clear, we will initially default to a F2F appointment.

-The claimant will no longer be asked to sign and return a formal declaration confirming they understand their obligations and the risks of a F2F appointment.
+On Non MedCo cases the claimant will no longer be asked to sign and return a formal declaration confirming they understand their obligations and the risks of a F2F appointment.
 Instead we will simply ask the claimant to consent to the appointment either via text or e-mail.
-If the claimant doesn’t confirm back to us but still attends the appointment we will assume this is confirmation of their consent.
+If the claimant doesn’t confirm back to us but still attends the appointment, we will assume this is confirmation of both their and the experts consent.